department-of-veterans-affairs/va.gov-team/products/content-localization/launch-plan-anchor-tags.md

 Planning:

 - Desired date range or test duration: 30 days
-- Desired number of users: 50k
+- Desired number of users: 10k
 - How you'll recruit the right production test users: n/a
-- How you'll conduct the testing: use of flipper feature to phase roll-out starting at 10%, 25%, 50%, 100%
+- How you'll conduct the testing: use of flipper feature to test internally and then roll-out at 100%
-- How you'll give the test users access to the product in production w/o making it live on VA.gov: page will be live in prod
+- How you'll give the test users access to the product in production w/o making it live on VA.gov: via socks access or staging.va.gov

 Results: